 When you are outside, there are tons of things that can happen to your bike—you risk a flat tire, chain issues, or something else.
 But when you are indoors, you don’t have to worry about carrying parts, fixing your bike, or any other malfunctions.
-Not only is this just overall safer, it’s also efficient because you don’t have to worry about something going off with your bike.
+Not only is this just overall safer, but it’s also efficient because you don’t have to worry about something going wrong with your bike.

 There is no bad weather indoors

 Live in a cold or rainy place?
 Or how about someplace with an average winter?
 Or a scorching summer?
 While riding in these conditions doesn’t seem ideal, it also isn’t particularly safe.
 In Winter, you risk being too cold or riding on ice or unsafe conditions, while in a hot environment you risk overheating.
 But indoor training can give you that consistent riding environment that’s ideal for temperature and safe!